Paul Gascoigne: Style of play

-A creative, quick and technically gifted playmaker who played as an attacking midfielder, Gascoigne was capable both of scoring and setting up goals, due to his passing accuracy, his powerful striking ability, and heading ability.
-He had speed, physical strength, balance and excellent dribbling skills, which allowed him to protect the ball, beat opponents and withstand physical challenges.
+A creative and technically gifted playmaker who played as an attacking midfielder, Gascoigne was capable both of scoring and setting up goals, due to his passing accuracy, his powerful striking ability, and heading ability.
+He had pace, physical strength, balance and excellent dribbling skills, which allowed him to protect the ball, beat opponents and withstand physical challenges.
 He was also an accurate free kick and penalty kick taker.
 FourFourTwo stated: "A central midfielder with Glenn Hoddle's eye for a pass and Bryan Robson's love of a tackle, Gascoigne could be inconsistent and positionally suspect," but added: "Gascoigne was no smoke-and-mirrors showboater: his creativity was crucial in deciding deadlocked matches."

 Gary Lineker described Gascoigne as "the most naturally gifted technical footballer that I played with," who possessed "a sort of impudence" and "great confidence."
 Lineker added: "You could see he played completely for the love of the game."
 Steven Gerrard named Gascoigne as his "hero".
 Gareth Southgate said: "You've got very good players and then there are top players.
 In my time in the England setup, Paul Gascoigne, Paul Scholes and Wayne Rooney just had that little bit more than all the others.
 And we are talking high‑level people there, players like Steven Gerrard, Frank Lampard and David Beckham."
 Former Newcastle United player Lee Clark added: "Gazza had everything.
 He could dribble, take on players, thread defence-splitting passes through the eye of a needle to the strikers and score incredible goals."
+José Mourinho said he was "aggressive, very physical, but at the same time [had] very technical, fantastic characteristics that you need to be a top footballer."

 FourFourTwo described his performances in the 1990 World Cup as being "as close as the English ever got to the sort of bravura brilliance by which Diego Maradona had dragged the Albiceleste to World Cup glory four years earlier."
 Football writer Brian Glanville said that Gascoigne displayed "a flair, a superlative technique, a tactical sophistication, seldom matched by an England player since the war."
 Despite his talent, Gascoigne was also criticised for his erratic behaviour and aggression on the pitch.
 His turbulent and often unhealthy lifestyle off the pitch, and his tendency to pick up injuries, are thought to have affected his career.